AustenBaker/AustenBaker/README.md

 ## 👋 Hi there!

-I'm [Austen Baker](https://www.austenbaker.com/), a Software Engineer, don't let the <b>e</b> in my name trick you, it is still pronounced the same as Austin!
+I'm [Austen Baker](https://www.austenbaker.com/), a Software Engineer.
 I strive to make my code readable, powerful, and concise.
-I enjoy working in teams, and communicating effectively.
+I enjoy learning, working in teams, and communicating effectively.
 Feel free to connect with me on LinkedIn or send me an email.

 <br>